RileyBoroff/NextCloudInstaller/README.md

 ## Usage

-1. Make sure you are running the script as root:
+1. Configure the appropriate permissions for the script
     ```bash
+    cd NextCloudInstaller
+    sudo chmod +x Installer.sh
+    ```

+2. Make sure you are running the script as root:

+    ```bash
     sudo ./Installer.sh
     ```

-2. Follow the on-screen prompts.
+3. Follow the on-screen prompts.

 ## Prerequisites